fossas/fossa-cli/docs/integrations/rpm.md

 1. Find and upload the best license for each dependency.

 Individual Package Analysis:
-1. If the package is not installed, run `yum install <target>` to install it.
+1. WARNING: If the package is not installed, run `yum install <target>` to install it.
+This may result in additional RPMs being installed in your environment.
 1. Find transitive dependencies by running `rpm -qr <target>`.
 1. Repeat steps 1 & 2 for each transitive dependency found.
 1. Find and upload the best license for each dependency.